197 comments

 So there’s our answer: houses “feel” about 25% more expensive right now than they did at the start of 2019 relative to the average salary and the price of everything else.
 Although interestingly enough, they are only up about 10% since the last peak in early 2006, a full eighteen years ago!
 So housing is a blow, but not a FIRE-extinguishing one.

 However, this nationwide data masks some much bigger increases in certain popular cities, including my own: Plain old Longmont Colorado now sports a hilariously high $540,000 median home price.
-This is about triple the price they were when I started writing in 2011, which means houses are much further out of reach for the average person in my area.
+So houses are about triple the price they were when I started writing in 2011, which means they’ve risen much faster than the average salary.
+Which means houses are much further out of reach for the average person in my area.

 House Shopping With Your Middle Finger